redis/redis-doc/docs/data-types/strings.md

     Introduction to Redis Strings
 ---

 Redis strings store sequences of bytes, including text, serialized objects, and binary arrays.
 As such, strings are the most basic Redis data type.
-They're often used for caching, but they support additional functionality that lets you implement counters and bitfields, too.
+They're often used for caching, but they support additional functionality that lets you implement counters and perform bitwise operations, too.

 ## Examples